Simple Query¶

 Advanced Functions¶

-Advanced functions are mainly used for further functional calculations on data queried via DQL and provide intuitive time-series chart displays.
+Advanced functions are mainly used for further function calculations on data queried by DQL and for intuitive time series chart display.

 For more details, refer to Advanced Functions.

-Click the icon to hide the query result for this line on the chart.
+Click the icon to hide the query result on the chart.

-As shown in the figure below, the system loads data showing only the 1m and 15m query results.
-The 5m system load query result has been hidden and cannot be viewed on the chart.
+As shown below, the system loads data and only displays the query results for 1m and 15m.
+The system load query result for 5m has been hidden and cannot be viewed on the chart.